Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.5 - Create a CosmosDB Trigger Function/README.md

 ## Develop the CosmosDBTrigger Function code

-🚨 Descrption on what were doing here is needed!
-We use the CosmosDB trigger to respond to an event sent to an .....
+🚨 In this section, we will use a CosmosDB trigger function to respond to an event everytime a ???
 We will be using Visual Studio Code and the Azure Functions Extension.

 <!--
 1. From **Visual Studio Code**, press **Ctrl-Shift-P**.